commons-app/commons-app-documentation/Tutorial-for-new-users.md

 Please do NOT upload:
 * Selfies or pictures of your friends
 * Pictures you downloaded from the Internet
-* People in private places like homes (unless given permission)
+* Pictures of an advertisement in the street
+* Screenshots of proprietary apps

 **Page 4**